Page 2 of 5

 Waiting For the First Check

 - No one is eligible for the first week that they are unemployed.
 This is called the ‘Waiting Week’.
 The UC counselor should explain this to you when you call to start your claim.
 Under the past system, it took up to four weeks for an individual to receive his/her first week.
 However, due to the delays caused by changing to an automated system, it can take much longer.
-If you are experiencing delays, call the Unemployment Information Center at 215-557-0822 so that we can check on the status of your claim and get it expedited.
 Once you start receiving checks, you will receive one every two weeks.

 - If the UC office is delaying your check because the employer hasn’t responded to the request for information on why you left work, the UC office should make a decision within two weeks based on what you have told them.
 If the employer disagrees with the determination they may appeal.